cmeresearch/tacoquest/Concepts.md

 **Modifications and Future Directions**

-* Experiment with dried chiles like ancho or guajillo
+* Experiment with dried chiles like ancho or guajillo (Either as a marinade, or as a dy rub)
 * Add MSG to vegetarian/vegan recipes to improve richness
 * Pickled red onions